Darryl N. Williams

 Darryl Williams joined Tufts University from his former position as a program director at the National Science Foundation, focusing on engineering education.
 He is a chemical engineer by formal training, receiving his doctorate from the University of Maryland, College Park.
 He received a postdoctoral fellowship from the National Institutes of Health to conduct research in targeted drug delivery using magnetic nanomaterials at the Children's Hospital of Philadelphia.
 He co-developed a system for sequestering magnetic nanoparticles undergoing various flow conditions and contributed to knowledge of the modification of nanoparticles for therapeutic delivery applications.

-Associate Dean for Undergraduate Education, Tufts School of Engineering
+Dean of Undergraduate Education, Tufts School of Engineering

 Director, Center for STEM Diversity, Tufts University